Perth's Leading Specialist in the Treatment of Varicose Veins

 If varicose veins and the underlying venous reflux are left untreated, other symptoms may occur.
 They can range from minor discomfort (heavy or itchy legs) to a more serious problem (inflamed veins) to venous thrombosis (blood clots).

-If you notice abnormal swelling, or twisted veins above the surface of your skin, you may also notice tiredness in the legs, or ulceration and skin discoloration or venous eczema.
+If you notice abnormal swelling in your legs or arms, or twisted veins above the surface of your skin, you may also notice tiredness in the legs, or ulceration and skin discoloration or venous eczema.

 Treatment of Inflamed Veins